AgoraIO/Tools/DynamicKey/AgoraDynamicKey/rust/README.md

 This section takes `rtc_token_builder` as an example to show how to generate a token with the sample code.

-Before proceeding, ensure that you have installed the latest version of Golang.
+Before proceeding, ensure that you have installed the latest version of Rust.

 1. Download or clone the [Tools](https://github.com/AgoraIO/Tools) repository.